ClericPy/ichrome/README.md

 ## Quick Start

 1. Start a new chrome daemon process with headless=False

-        python -m ichrome
+   1. `python -m ichrome`
+   2. Then connect to an exist chrome instance
+      1. `async with AsyncChrome() as cd:`

-   or launch chrome daemon in code
+   or launching the chrome daemon in code may be a better choice

         async with AsyncChromeDaemon() as cd:
             async with cd.connect_tab() as tab:

-2. Create the connection to exist chrome browser

-        async with AsyncChrome() as chrome:

-3. Operations on the tabs: new tab, wait loading, run javascript, get html, close tab
+2. Operations on the tabs: new tab, wait loading, run javascript, get html, close tab
-4. Close the browser GRACEFULLY instead of killing process
+3. Close the browser GRACEFULLY instead of killing process

 ```python
 from ichrome import AsyncChromeDaemon